 Covishield for COVID-19 could cost Rs 500: Serum CEO

-New Delhi, Nov 20: Serum Institute of India (SII) is likely to apply to India's top drug regulator next month for emergency approval for limited use of Covishield on frontline workers and elderly, the CEO of the company said.
+New Delhi, Nov 20: Serum Institute of India (SII) is likely to apply to India's top drug regulator next month for emergency approval for limited use of Covishield on frontline workers and the elderly, the CEO of the company said.

 Covishield will be available for the rest of the public by March-April 2021, SII CEO, Adar Poonawalla said at the HT leadership summit.
 The vaccine which can be stored at temperatures between 2°C and 8°C could cost between Rs 500 and 600, he also said.